 Location: Whanganui National Park, Manawatu-Wanganui, North Island.

-Pick your adventure: relaxing river kayaking along the Ohau Channel between Lake Rotorua and Lake Rotoiti, splash around in the white water of Okere Falls, or enjoy an evening kayaking trip to see glowworms and relax in some hot springs.
+Pick your adventure: relaxing river kayaking along the Ohau Channel between Lake Rotorua and Lake Rotoiti, splash around in the white water of Okere Falls, or enjoy an evening kayaking trip with River Rats Raft Kayak.
+Find out more on Viator or Tripadvisor.
 Plus, Rotorua has heaps of lake kayaking options too so find out more in our 10 Best Kayaking Lakes in New Zealand!

 Location: Rotorua, Bay of Plenty, North Island.

 Kayak down the very same river that was used in the filming of The Hobbit and see why Sir Peter Jackson chose to feature this fantasy-like environment.
 Paddle past waterfalls, along moss-covered gorges and down a few fun rapids of the stunning Pelorus River.
-Book your trip with Pelorus Eco Adventures.
+Book your trip with Pelorus Eco Adventures on Viator and Tripadvisor.